The information in this article applies to Botvac Connected Series Robots.

 - Press and hold the "Right Bumper" and "Start Button" simultaneously for 10 seconds.

 - Press the Start button once more to turn the robot back on.
 Once robot has turned back on, you will hear a musical chime from the robot and the INFO LED (Or Wi-Fi Icon for the D7) should start slowly blinking blue, the robot is now in pairing mode for the next 60 minutes.

-- Try going through the pairing process again.
-Using the Neato iOS or Android app, select ‘Add a New Robot’ and follow the steps to pair your robot and the Neato app.
+- Go through the pairing process again.
+Using the Neato iOS or Android app, select ‘Add a New Robot’ and follow the steps provided.

-- Sign in or Create an Account if you have not already done so
+- Sign in or Create a Neato Account if you have not already done so.

-- Choose your Robot and Follow the instructions to pair your robot with your phone.
+- Choose your Robot and follow the on-screen instructions.

-- Once you pair your phone with your robot you will need to tell the robot which Wi-Fi network you want it to connect to and enter your Wi-Fi password.
-NOTE See above info on Wi-Fi password and router info.
+- After you pair to the access point, you will need to tell the robot which Wi-Fi network you want it to connect to and enter your Wi-Fi password.

-- Once you successfully enter your username and password you will see the robot attempt to complete the connection setup process
+- Once you successfully enter your username and password you will see the robot attempt to complete the connection process.

 - Ensure the Info LED on the robot (Wi-Fi LED on Botvac D7) is slowly pulsing blue

 - Ensure mobile device / app are close to the robot